ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 - **price signal** = 30 minute trading price in South Australia,
 - **carbon signal** = 5 minute NEMDE data + NEM generator carbon intensity in South Australia.

+The NEMDE dataset offers a marginal carbon intensity, which is different from the [more commonly reported average carbon intensity](https://adgefficiency.com/energy-basics-average-vs-marginal-carbon-emissions/).

 The 30 minute price data is upsampled to 5 minutes to align with the carbon data.

-The NEMDE dataset offers a marginal carbon intensity, which is different from the more commonly reported and used average carbon intensity.
-If you aren't clear about the difference, [check out this post on average versus marginal carbon intensity](https://adgefficiency.com/energy-basics-average-vs-marginal-carbon-emissions/).